Last updated: June 13, 2024

 To get an idea of how much that increase might be, let’s say you took out that $300,000 mortgage with a fixed 7.5% interest rate:

-• Interest-only payments for 10 years = $1,875 per month
+• Interest-only payments for 10 years = about $1,875 per month

-• Amortized payments for 20 years = $2,417 per month
+• Amortized payments for 20 years = about $2,417 per month

-By comparison, a conventional mortgage for $300,000 with a traditional amortization schedule for 30 years and 7.5% interest would have monthly payments of $2,098.
+By comparison, a conventional mortgage for $300,000 with a traditional amortization schedule for 30 years and 7.5% interest would have monthly payments of about $2,098.

 Pros of interest-only loans